This article is based on a presentation given by Crystal at our Customer Marketing Summit in Las Vegas, in May 2023.

 Validating plans and priorities

-Nothing beats getting candid feedback directly from customers on what's working - and what's not.
-We shape our roadmap around their needs and pain points.
+Nothing beats getting candid feedback directly from customers on what's working – and what's not.
+We shape our roadmap around our customer needs and pain points.

 Increasing executive face-time

 I'll never forget the shock I felt reading a Harvard Business Review study finding only 3-10% of CEOs regularly engage with customers.
-Our CAB events aim to help close that gap.
+Pretty shocking, right?
+Our customer advisory board events aim to help close that gap.

 When customers get 1:1 time with our executives, it makes them feel valued.
-Plus - it helps our leaders make better decisions with customer perspectives top of mind.
+Plus, it helps our leaders make better decisions based directly on customer perspectives always at.
+This kind of thinking is how we strive to maintain a customer-centric culture in our org.

 Strengthening relationships

-One of my favorite CAB moments was seeing two of our top customers, Princess Cruise Lines and Sleep Number, hit it off and explore the opportunity for a potential partnership on onboard amenities.
+One of my favorite customer advisory board moments was seeing two of our top customers, Princess Cruise Lines and Sleep Number, hit it off and explore the opportunity for a potential partnership on onboard amenities.

 That never would’ve happened without our CAB bringing them together!